aut0maticjack/lazyweb/Classic-Mac.md

 * <https://en.wikipedia.org/wiki/System_7>

-The operating system from 7.0 onwards was called "Mac OS" and the last version with support for the original 68k hardware was 7.5.5 (later 7.6 required newer "[32-bit clean](https://en.wikipedia.org/wiki/32-bit_clean)" 68k systems).
+These operating system versions were still called "System Software" and were the last version with support for the original 68k hardware with 7.5.5.

+As of 7.6 the name changed to "Mac OS" and required newer "[32-bit clean](https://en.wikipedia.org/wiki/32-bit_clean)" 68k systems to run.

-As far as I can tell, Mac OS 7 was always (or almost) installed on hard drives.
+As far as I can tell, System 7 was always (or almost) installed on hard drives.

 This brought several architectural changes to the OS such as virtual memory, "System Extensions" which are like drivers so you could install support for a specific thing, aliases which are like symlinks on Linux, drag-and-drop of documents onto applications.

 The install/upgrade paths for these are:

-* 7.0: Install from system 7.0.1 floppies, apply System 7.0.1 Tune-Up 1.1.1
+* 7.0: Install from System 7.0.1 floppies, apply System 7.0.1 Tune-Up 1.1.1
 * 7.1: Install from System 7.1 floppies, apply System 7.1 System Update 3.0
 * 7.5: Install from System 7.1 floppies, apply System 7.5.3 upgrade, apply System 7.5.5 upgrade